moso2p/ecogem/README.md

     Could not find gem 'gem-b (>= 0) ruby', which is required by gem 'gem-a (>= 0) ruby', in any of the sources.

 Oh, my!
-Bundler does not resolve such deep dependencies.
+Bundler does not resolve dependencies specified outside gemspec recursively.

 To solve this, I need to: